-Standard kit is pretty generous with the Sport versions benefitting from LED headlights, rear privacy glass, heated front seats and climate control, while the popular AMG-Line trim includes a more aggressive exterior styling kit, sports seats, a flat-bottomed sports steering wheel trimmed in Nappa leather and plenty of aluminium trim.
+Standard kit is pretty generous with the popular AMG-Line trim including LED headlights, rear privacy glass, heated front sports seats and climate control, along with an aggressive exterior styling kit, a flat-bottomed sports steering wheel trimmed in Nappa leather and plenty of aluminium trim.

-Upgrading further to the Premium and Premium Plus packs brings luxury items such as a sliding panoramic glass sunroof, a wireless smartphone charging pad, a head-up display and electrically-adjustable front seats with a memory function.
+Upgrading further to the Premium spec brings luxury items such as a sliding panoramic glass sunroof, a wireless smartphone charging pad and an upgraded 10-speaker audio system.

 Sat-nav, stereo and infotainment